Remote Work

 • macOS: press “Ctrl + ⌘ + Q”

-• Paper documents and portable electronic storage media (e.g., USB drives) containing sensitive university information should be stored securely and locked away when the remote workspace is not occupied.
+• Paper documents and portable electronic storage media (e.g., USB drive, CD/DVD) containing sensitive university information should be stored securely and locked away when the remote workspace is not occupied.

 Secure Access

-• Sensitive data should not be included in electronic messages, such as email, unless some form of encryption is being used.
-To ensure an encrypted transmission of messages in email, an employee can add the word “secure” (without quotes) to the subject line of the email message sent from your VCU-issued Google email (Gmail) account.
+• Sensitive data should NOT be included in electronic messages, such as email, unless some form of encryption is being used.
+To ensure an encrypted transmission of messages in email, an employee can add the word “secure” (without quotes) to the subject line of the email message sent from your VCU-issued Gmail account.

 • All remote access involving data stored on the university network requires encryption.
 The university will provide an encryption mechanism, such as a VPN, appropriate for the level of access and the data involved.